Olivia Benson: Romantic relationships

 In season 1, Benson has a drunken one-night stand with one of her SVU colleagues, Detective Brian Cassidy (Dean Winters).
 Comments in the episode "Disrobed" imply that the relationship continued.
 Cassidy leaves the precinct at the end of that episode.
 In the season 5 episode "Lowdown", it is revealed Benson had a relationship with a murder victim who turned out to be gay and HIV positive.
 Medical Examiner Melinda Warner (Tamara Tunie) immediately tests Benson and the results come back negative.
 In the season 9 episode "Closet", the SVU squad are surprised to find out that Benson has been in a relationship with journalist Kurt Moss (Bill Pullman) for several months.
 It comes out only because Internal Affairs is investigating Benson and Stabler in a case in which the department accidentally outed a professional football player.
 By the end of the episode, she breaks up with Moss.

 While Benson has only been portrayed in relationships with men, she has, according to lesbian entertainment website AfterEllen.com, "attracted a large lesbian following".
 Fan speculation exists over alleged sexual tension between Benson and Assistant District Attorney Alexandra Cabot (Stephanie March), which Baer admits to indulging: "We read the fan sites.
 We know that people are into the Alex-Olivia thing.
 All the codes are in there."
+Though never shown to have any confirmed romance, it was noted by 2012 that Benson's relationship with Amanda Rollins could be seen as a potential lesbian romance.

 In the middle of season 13, Benson enters into a relationship with a new prosecutor to the District Attorney's Office, Executive ADA David Haden (Harry Connick Jr.).
 Hargitay has said that Connick, who is a friend of hers, improved the show to a more romantic advanced stance.
 "This is a home run on so many levels," she said.
 "The show is very fortunate to have Harry's extraordinary talent, and I'm lucky because I get to work with my friend.
 I think Olivia couldn't have asked for a better companion to take her through a new stage in her life and career."
 Haden and Benson begin their relationship at the end of the episode, "Official Story".
 In the episode "Hunting Ground", she decides to take it slow with Haden, claiming she needs time to see if their relationship will last.
 That night, they end up sleeping together in her apartment.
 This makes her late for a case, which is frowned upon in the NYPD.
 In the episode "Justice Denied", Benson and Haden end their relationship due to a conflict of interest.